Sanajeh

-Sanajeh (meaning "ancient gape" in Sanskrit) is a genus of late Cretaceous madtsoiid snake from western India.
-A fossil described in 2010 from the Lameta Formation was found coiled around an egg and an adjacent skeleton of a 50 cm (19 in) long sauropod dinosaur hatchling.
+Sanajeh (meaning "ancient gape" in Sanskrit) is a genus of madtsoiid snake from the Late Cretaceous of what is now western India.
+A fossil described in 2010 from the Lameta Formation was found coiled around an egg and an adjacent skeleton of a 50 cm long sauropod dinosaur hatchling.
 This suggests that the snake preyed on hatchling sauropods at nesting sites.